All posts by scottmet99

 It’s hard to like the other characters, and I wouldn’t say I enjoyed quite a few, especially the wealthier ones.
 I yearned to leap across the aisles and smack Vanya, his mother, and one stripper who is Ani’s rival.

-This made me have a visceral reaction to the film and left me thinking about my emotions after it had ended.
-Anyone who appreciates good cinema knows that the longer you are left thinking about it, the better it is.
+This caused me to react viscerally to the film and think about my emotions after it ended.
+Anyone who appreciates good cinema knows that the longer you think about it, the better it is.

 Towards the end, Baker incorporates satisfying moments of Ani standing up for herself, especially against Vanya and his mother.
 This only reaffirmed the passion of her character.
 Even in despair, Ani remains tough and refuses to be mistreated by anyone.